-Psychologist have identified at least 50 types of cognitive distortions, here are ten examples of how these could affect the narcissists thinking, and how that affects our thinking
+Psychologists have identified at least 50 types of cognitive distortions.
+Here are ten examples of how these could affect the narcissists thinking and how that affects our thinking

-1. Always being right, as a narcissist is also most likely lacking in Cognitive Reflection skills, meaning once they’ve made their truth up, they can not look back and reflect, they’ve made their minds up that they are correct and all others are wrong.
-Narcissistic people continuously try to prove others wrong with various manipulation tactics, to a narcissist who always believes they are right, being wrong is unimaginable for them, they just can not and do not get it, they will go to extreme lengths just to prove they are right.
-Why there is simply no point explaining yourself or arguing with a narcissist, they simply can not and will not see your point of view.
+1. Always being right, as a narcissist is also most likely lacking in Cognitive Reflection skills, meaning once they’ve made their truth up, they can not look back and reflect.
+They’ve made their minds up that they are correct and all others are wrong.
+Narcissistic people continuously try to prove others wrong with various manipulation tactics.
+To a narcissist who always believes they are right, being wrong is unimaginable for them.
+They just can not and do not get it.
+They will go to extreme lengths just to prove they are right.
+Why there is simply no point in explaining yourself or arguing with a narcissist, they simply can not and will not see your point of view.

 Their reality is distorted by only the dark facts they want and those beliefs they hold so true to themselves; they slowly Manipulate these onto those around them.
 When we take everything personally and are around people that are so critical of us, it destroys who we are, so we either have to learn not to take their words and actions personally and know our truths and who we are, except that’s how they want to think or feel, and remember we don’t have to feel that way and simply leave them to it, some are extremely dangerous, so no contact is the only way to go.

-This is why most will Project all their failures and faults onto others, as to them they are entitled.
-They are superior, any mistakes made, or any achievements missed, they will place that blame onto someone else, being around this on a continued basis leaves us feeling like we are at fault, as all the projection is slowly drip-fed into our minds, also why we are somewhat too forgiving as we can see the good in them, often with all the blame-shifting when the bad comes out, we are led to believe this to be our fault, it is never your fault.
+This is why most narcissists will Project all their failures and faults onto others, as to them they are entitled.
+They are superior, any mistakes made or any achievements missed, they will place that blame onto someone else.
+Being around this on a continued basis leaves us feeling like we are at fault, as all the projection is slowly drip-fed into our minds, also why we are somewhat too forgiving as we can see the good in them, often with all the blame-shifting when the bad comes out, we are led to believe this to be our fault, it is never your fault.

-So where your instincts might be trying to tell you something, instead of jumping to a conclusion, you go and discuss it with them, and your instincts are most likely correct.
+So, where your instincts might be trying to tell you something, instead of jumping to a conclusion, you go and discuss it with them, and your instincts are most likely correct.
 However, they will not validate your feelings as real as they’re the narcissist has made their minds up that, in fact, to the narcissist, you are “Insecure.”
-When actually you are not, yet as you’ve not made a conclusion, you are most often left questioning yourself, as to whether you are indeed insecure?
+When actually you are not, yet as you’ve not made a conclusion, you are most often left questioning yourself as to whether you are indeed insecure?
 If you are pushing them away?
-When in fact a good person would listen to you and work it out, always trust your instincts even when you are unsure as to what they are telling you as most often they are right.
+When in fact, a reasonable person would listen to you and work it out, always trust your instincts even when you are unsure as to what they are telling you as most often they are right.

 5. Catastrophising.
 The narcissist does this by minimising or denying their negative or bad behaviour and magnifying anything that does well to get you to focus on their good side.
 They minimise anything you do good, and they magnify anything you do that they perceive as wrong, and once they’ve made their minds up, that is their truth, and nothing you can say will shift this.